Emmanuel Sanders Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 - With five targets in the red zone this season, Sanders has been on the receiving end of 13.2% of his team's 38 red zone pass attempts.

-- The Bills, who rank second in the NFL in points scored, have dropped back to pass 54.3% of the time while running the football 45.7% of the time.
+- The Bills, who rank second in the NFL in points scored, have attempted a pass 54.3% of the time while running the football 45.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Sanders' matchup with the Titans.